RPi-Distro/pi-gen/README.md

 Also, the provided software in the examples works fine, but comes in a format that I find hard to tinker with.
 I tried to use an approach based on provisionning an image instead in order to make it a good ground for hacking.

+The first version of this project used the official scripts from Pimoroni.
+If you want that, you can find it here: https://github.com/pirateradiohack/PiRadio/tree/2019-05-25-PiRadio

 Issues and pull requests are welcome.